JayGeorge/jaygeorge_perch_admin_style/README.md

 - Make sure you're inside your main project directory
 - Run the command `git submodule update --remote`.
 This will update all submodules, including this Perch Admin Style repo.

+You'll see your main repo will show an update is ready to be staged.
+It will say something like `Subproject commit e2641da9d0df04df322e983d612d576d43393b67`.
+You can simply stage this commit with a message like "Submodule Update" or something more meaningful.

 # About this App
 This is a very simple App, which allows you to style the admin interface for different clients, with some base styling defaults.